Villanova University Reports Male Student Allegedly Sexually Assaulted 4 Female Students In Residence Halls

 The university says it immediately began an investigation and the male student is no longer on campus.
 A university spokesperson would not comment whether the student left voluntarily or through disciplinary action.

-Also in the email to students, the university wrote it is investigating a separate sexual assault reported in late February.READ MORE: Philadelphia Archdiocese Agrees With Church Leaders Discouraging Catholics From Getting Johnson & Johnson Vaccine
+Also in the email to students, the university wrote it is investigating a separate sexual assault reported in late February.READ MORE: WATCH LIVE: Pennsylvania Officials Outline Plan For Teachers, School Staff Members And Childcare Workers

 The university, we’ve learned, is partnering with the Delaware County District Attorney’s Office.